 As we realised, we had created a business that offered us flexibility to work from anywhere we wanted, any time we wanted to.
 This method of working, together with home educating the children, provided us with freedom to up and leave any time we wanted, taking our work and education commitments with us.
 We were not prepared to commit ourselves to a smallholding and take away this freedom that we were so fortunate to have created for ourselves.

 En route to establishing ourselves to the point whereby we could leave behind all employment was a tremendous learning curve.
-Starting your own business is not an easy feat, especially when you have a family to support, but it can definitely be done.
+Starting your own business is not an easy feat and requires more than working out designs for business card ideas, especially when you have a family to support, but it can definitely be done.
 Here are a few things that we learned along the way over the last (almost) couple of decades:

 You can start at any age